 So where do we go from here?

 A brief search of sites such as Dave’s ESL Cafe and TEFL.com will show you the large number of jobs available, and the salaries offered.
 The vast majority of jobs will offer salaries that are comfortable for a young, single graduate to live off.
-However, pay is fixde and relatively low for those hoping to advance as they get older.
-Though these salaries are far from terrible – they can provide a comfortable lifestyle for those who choose so.
+However, it is usually a fixed pay, and relatively low for those hoping to advance as they get older.
+Remember, teaching is something you continually work to improve – as you get better, the jobs do too!
+However, even the initial salaries are far from terrible, and they can provide a comfortable lifestyle for those who choose so.
 The internet is your friend when researching your plans to teach abroad!

 Do you think you would be a great English language teacher?
 Do you know what it requires?
 Check out our article here!